Project funding

 Two or more grants at the same time

-Any SNSF career funding grant you have received in parallel will count as a project funding grant.
+Any SNSF career funding grant that you have received in parallel will count as a project funding grant.
 This also applies to awarded and ongoing Sinergia grants.

 The topics of the overlapping research projects must be clearly differentiated from each other.
 Please provide the corresponding information when submitting the application.
 In addition, you must show that you will make a substantial personal contribution to all projects.